NyanPham/Writing-a-C-Compiler-Writeup/code_analysis/chapter_2.md

 ---

 # AST
-BOOK_NOTES references are sufficient for this file in this chapter.
+The BOOK_NOTES guide is sufficient to update this file for the chapter.

 ---